Do I Need Depression Therapy?

 Depression Is Different From Sadness or Grief/Bereavement

-The death of a loved one, loss of a job or the ending of a relationship are difficult experiences for a person to endure.
+The death of a loved one, loss of a job, or the ending of a relationship are difficult experiences for a person to endure.
 It is normal for feelings of sadness or grief to develop in response to such situations.
 Those experiencing loss often might describe themselves as being “depressed.”

 But being sad is not the same as having depression.
 The grieving process is natural and unique to each individual and shares some of the same features of depression.
 Both grief and depression may involve intense sadness and withdrawal from usual activities.
 They are also different in important ways:

 - In grief, painful feelings come in waves, often intermixed with positive memories of the deceased.
-In major depression, mood and/or interest (pleasure) are decreased for most of two weeks.
+In major depression, mood and/or interest (pleasure) are decreased for most of the two weeks.